Frequently Asked Questions

 Typically we teach self-protection to all over the age of 12.
 Our courses are adapted to become age appropriate whilst still focusing on the realities of danger.
 We do offer non-physical education classes to those under the age of 12.
 These classes focus solely on identifying and avoiding danger.
 They also focus on educating in managing bullying.

 Shouldn’t we focus more on those that commit violent acts than teaching others how to protect themselves?

-In a perfect world I would agree, however we do not live in a perfect world.
+In a perfect world, I would agree with that euphoric thinking, however, we do not live in a perfect world.
 There has been violence since the beginning of the human race and it will not cease anytime soon.
-Personalities, learned behaviours and emotional needs among other things drive the desire to harm others.
+Personalities, learned behaviours, environmental and emotional stressors among other things, drive the desire to harm others.
 Serial killers typically do not care about being caught as they are more focused on meeting their own needs.
-In many cases those that commit violent acts against others are not thinking of consequences.
-So by learning self-protection you are taking your personal safety into your own hands.
+In many cases, those that commit violent acts against others are not thinking or even care about potential consequences.
+So by learning self-protection, you are taking your personal safety into your own hands.
 By doing so you become proactive.
 Should you have to?
 No, but that is reality!

 How long does it take to learn self-protection?